Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Inheritance & Superclasses
 ..........................

-A WOOPER class can inherit from other classes, in which case the state and behaviour defined in the mother classes are readily available to this child class.
+A WOOPER class can inherit from other classes, in which case the state and behaviour defined in the mother classes will be readily available to this child class.

 Being in a **multiple inheritance** context, a given class can have any number (``[0..n]``) of direct mother classes, which themselves may have their mother classes, and so on.
-This leads to a class hierarchy that forms a direct, acyclic graph.
+This is to lead to a class hierarchy that forms a direct, acyclic graph.

-This is declared in WOOPER thanks to the ``superclasses`` attribute.
+Mother classes are to be declared in WOOPER thanks to the ``superclasses`` attribute.
 For example, a class with no mother class should specify, once having declared its module:

 .. code:: erlang

  -superclasses([]).

-In this particular case, with no mother class to be declared, this ``superclasses`` attribute could be omitted as a whole (yet this would be less clear for the reader).
+In this particular case, with no mother class to be declared, this ``superclasses`` attribute could be omitted as a whole (yet this would be probably less obvious to the reader).

 .. comment This is declared in WOOPER thanks to the ``get_superclasses/0`` function.
 For example, a class with no mother class should specify, once having declared its module, ``get_superclasses() -> [].`` [#]_.